Mudhaffar8/GameBoy_Emulator/README.md

 - START: Enter

 ## Current Features
-- Full implementation of all 501 GameBoy opcodes, with all instructions (excpet for EI) passing [SingleStepTest's SM83 Test Suite](https://github.com/SingleStepTests/sm83).
+- Accurate implementation of all 501 GameBoy opcodes, passing Blargg's `cpu_instrs.gb` rom test and all instructions (except for EI) passing [SingleStepTest's SM83 Test Suite](https://github.com/SingleStepTests/sm83).
 For more info, check out sm83-tests branch.
-Passed Blargg's `cpu_instrs.gb` test ROM.

-- Interrupt handling implemented and tested.
-- Timer implemented and tested.
-- Support for ROM-Only Cartridges
 - All PPU features supported and tested with the [dmg-acid2](https://github.com/mattcurrie/dmg-acid2/tree/master) test rom:
+- Support for the following cartridge types with optional RAM:
+  - ROM-only
+  - MBC1
+  - MBC3 (RTC clock implementation still needs to be further tested and some features are missing)
+  - MBC5 (No Rumble support)

 ## Planned Updates
-- Support for more cartridges:
-  - MBC1
-  - MBC3
-  - MBC5 (maybe...)
 - GBC support.
 - Save states.
 - Controller Rebinding.